Family behind Paris Baguette loses billions by taking on world

 Now, there are almost 300 Paris Baguette outlets in China and more than 80 in the US.

-"Paris Baguette introduced Koreans to the European bakery culture," said Young Choi, vice president and head of global support division at SPC Group.
+"Paris Baguette introduced Koreans to the European bakery culture," said SPC Group vice-president and head of global support division Young Choi.

 It also brought brands to South Korea, including Baskin-Robbins and Dunkin' Donuts, and has expanded into restaurants and wine imports.
 After launching Shake Shack at home in 2016, it won the right to operate the US burger chain in Singapore, where it aims to have more than 10 outlets by 2024.

-Mr Hur and his family own Paris Croissant Co, the de facto holding arm of SPC Group.
+Mr Hur and his family own Paris Croissant, the de facto holding arm of SPC Group.
 About one-fifth of its revenue comes from Paris Baguette's overseas outlets.
 The family also controls about 74 per cent of publicly traded SPC Samlip, which operates more domestic franchises and distributes food ingredients.